gumpyyyy/rails-assets-markdown-it-lygneo-mention/README.md

 ```

 _Differences in browser._ If you load the script directly into the page, without
-package system, module will add itself globally as `window.markdownitLygneoMention`.
+package system, module will add itself globally as `window.markdownitLygnoMention`.

 ## License